 No, you do not need a separation agreement before you can get a divorce in Virginia.
 Virginia does not recognize legal separation – you are either married or divorced.
 However, you are required to live separate and apart for six months to a year before you can file, depending on which type of divorce you are seeking.

-Generally, once the paperwork has been filed, an uncontested divorce takes 30-90 days for the divorce to be final.
+In Virginia, once the paperwork has been filed, an uncontested divorce takes about 30-90 days for the divorce to be final.
 This time frame can vary depending on the availability of a judge to sign the divorce decree and the caseload of the court.

 We Put You & Your Family First

 Uncontested divorce offers the opportunity to reduce some of the mess and stress typically associated with a divorce.
 Attorney Mandy Rogers has a good reputation with the courts and other attorneys and has extensive experience guiding clients throughout the divorce process.